Services

 It could be that you don’t have the right talent to do the work that’s needed.
 Or, you could be in a situation where everyone’s strengths aren’t being leveraged.

-My advice for you is to be curious about and with your team to see what’s actually going on.
+My advice for you is to be curious with your team to see what’s actually going on.
 If you need tools or other ideas, please feel free to contact me.

 It sounds like you’re implementing a change in the organization and that your team is resisting this change.
-If this is the case, you may want to think about how you’ve introduced your new growth strategy.
-And, you’ll want to assess why your team isn’t relating to your vision.
+If this is the case, you may want to think about how you’ve introduced your vision about the new growth strategy.
+You’ll want to assess why your team isn’t aligned to your vision.
 When going through this type of organizational shift, it’s critical for you to be conscious and deliberate about your change management approach so that your team can move to adoption sooner.

 Trusted By